Structure

 The structure of a DNA molecule is essential to its function.

 A structure is an arrangement and organization of interrelated elements in a material object or system, or the object or system so organized.
-Physical structures include artifacts and objects such as buildings and machines and natural objects such as biological organisms, minerals and chemicals.
+Physical structures include artifacts and objects such as buildings and machines and natural objects such as organisms, minerals and chemicals.
 Abstract structures include data structures in computer science and musical form.
-Types of structure include a hierarchy (a cascade of one-to-many relationships), a network featuring many-to-many links, or a lattice featuring connections between components that are neighbors in space.
+Types of structure include a hierarchy (a cascade of one-to-many relationships), a network featuring many-to-many connections, or a lattice featuring connections between components that are neighbors in space.